Floral fancy: How to use edible flowers

 Wild garlic flowers

-While many of us may associate the soothing scent of lavender with soap, it actually makes a wonderful addition to drinks and desserts.
+The soothing scent of lavender makes a great addition to drinks and desserts.
 Used sparingly, it has a sweet, delicate flavour which works beautifully in this buttery shortbread recipe as well as brightening up a plain biscuit with a tell-tale flash of purple.
 For a delicious treat, add lavender to iced tea for a refreshing cooler on a hot day.
-If you don’t have a lavender plant in your garden, edible lavender can be bought online and from well-stocked supermarkets.